Online Teaching Strategies for Active Learning and Engagement

 Dr Meghan Marrero on 20 October 2018

 We are delighted to welcome Dr Meghan Marrero to NCI.
-She has generously agreed to take the time to blog about her work here in Dublin, and we will be sharing regular updates with you on the NCI blog in the coming months.
+She has generously agreed to take the time to blog about her work here in Dublin.

 Read More